No. 6 Baylor beats Arizona State 75-63 at Battle 4 Atlantis

-While knocking down shots against Baylor’s defense was a challenge, Arizona State didn’t help itself with 15 turnovers.
-Eleven of those came in the opening half to help Baylor build its lead, leading to a dozen points, after Arizona State had averaged 11 turnovers over its last three games.
+While knocking down shots against Baylor’s defense was a challenge, Arizona State didn’t help itself with 15 turnovers that led to 16 points and 15 more shots for the Bears, who had eight turnovers.

-”That hurt us,” Sun Devils coach Bobby Hurley said. ”We knew coming in we couldn’t allow our offense to help them generate points.
-And we did that a little bit too much.”

 BIG PICTURE